🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 Step 2: Pick the right size and door style

-Size is not just comfort.
-It is also transfer ease, caregiver support, and long term usability.
-A person can “fit” in a tub and still feel cramped.
+Size is not just comfort — it is also transfer ease, caregiver support, and long-term usability.
+A person can "fit" in a tub and still feel cramped.
 Therefore, we recommend choosing the largest size your bathroom layout reasonably supports.

 Hydrotherapy: comfort that can change the whole experience

-If you are comparing options, these pages can help: Hydrotherapy bathtub overview and Therapeutic benefits.
+If you are comparing options, these pages can help: Hydrotherapy bathtub overview and therapeutic benefits.

 The best approach is simple: choose hydrotherapy when it increases the likelihood that you actually use the tub.
-Consistent use is what creates value.
+Consistent use is what creates real value.

 Safety routine